Technology is only one part of the equation – the role of Data Culture in bringing the data-driven business to life

 While, traditionally, analytical systems have only been available to a few highly specialized employees, modern solutions like SAP Data Warehouse Cloud provide the necessary technical foundation to extend data & analytics capabilities beyond Power Users and IT Departments to casual business users – enabling information democratization.

 However, the obstacles to better usage of data are not only located at the technical side of the equation but rather on a mostly overlooked component: Data Culture.
 Many companies succeed at the accumulation of data but cannot put it to work effectively.
 Modern technology is certainly an important enabler of the data-driven business.
 What’s more, a holistic empowerment of the entire organization is needed.
 Unlocking the data-driven business requires a corresponding data strategy, governance and culture that truly empowers all relevant Stakeholders in the day-to-day use of data for operational to strategic decision-making and promotes insight-based decisions.

-In our first episode of the Give Data Purpose live chat series on July 28 (6.30-8 pm CET), Mohamed Abdel Hadi, Vice President of Product Management & Strategy SAP Data Warehouse, and Christian Hecker, who leads SAP’s transformation towards becoming an Intelligent Enterprise as the Chief Data & Analytics Officer of SAP, will shed a light on how SAP creates a Data Culture to make SAP a data-driven company.
+In our first episode of the Give Data Purpose live chat series on July 28, 2021, Mohamed Abdel Hadi, Vice President of Product Management & Strategy SAP Data Warehouse, and Christian Hecker, who leads SAP’s transformation towards becoming an Intelligent Enterprise as the Chief Data & Analytics Officer of SAP, shed a light on how SAP creates a Data Culture to make SAP a data-driven company.

 Watch now to see how SAP and its customers can reap the full benefits out of the latest technology by introducing and embracing a cultural shift towards a data-oriented way of working – giving data purpose.

 Watch here, participation is free of charge: LinkedIn